Pass Data to Algorithms#

 Use Unified Shared Memory#

-If you have a USM-allocated buffer, pass the pointers to the start and past the end of the buffer to a parallel algorithm.
-Make sure that the execution policy and the buffer were created for the same queue.
+If you have USM-allocated data, pass the pointers to the start and past the end of the data sequence to a parallel algorithm.
+Make sure that the execution policy and the USM allocation use the same SYCL queue.
 For example:

 #include <oneapi/dpl/execution>